• RECIPES

 Meatballs and Mashed Potatoes Plated with Gravy

 Meatballs are our go-to when we want to make a cozy dinner.
-There are so many side dish options when it comes to meatballs, but our favorite has to be Yukon gold mashed potatoes, smothered in a velvety gravy.
-To be able to enjoy these meatballs another night, we also love to double this recipe to keep in the freezer.
+There are so many side dish options, but our favorite has to be Yukon gold mashed potatoes, smothered in a velvety gravy.
+We also love to double this recipe and pop it in the freezer for a quick to-go meal on a busy weeknight.

 Jump to: